jthurteau/wrest/README.md

 The provided instance script injects no instance identity into the canister it tethers to the foundation script, but if the "mainScript" key in the canister had been set prior, it gets passed along, as is to the foundation script.
 The instance script does attempt to make educated guesses about where to find SAF's kickstart script using the canister's "appliationRoot" and "foundationPath" keys if present, or the instance scripts own path.
 It then uses the kickstart script "kick.php" as the foundation script.

 SAF's foundation script simply checks the canister for a "mainScript", which it will use to try and identify an instance of the application to run.
 Using that and the rest of the data in the canister, it then tries to auto-detect what framework the "mainScript" was written for and if it is a supported framework SAF will handle any bootstrapping that framework's default gateway script would have originally performed.

+## Workflow Pattern

+The workflow pattern is fairly vague, any invokable can be a workflow.

+## Cache and Short-Circuiting

+At any point in the rooting/tethering process, including a localization pylon, it is possible to:

+- Cache the current state of a canister
+- Short-Circuit the canister (aka fast-forwarding) to another gateway-tether

 # Environment and Options